 Real‑World Case: How Inconsistency Led to Refusal

-Omar applied for a Schengen visa with a dummy ticket showing arrival on July 5 and return on July 20.
+Omar applied for a Schengen visa with a dummy flight ticket showing arrival on July 5 and return on July 20.
 His hotel booking started July 6 and ended July 19.
 His insurance covered July 5–20.
 The embassy refused, citing “inconsistent accommodation dates.”
 The officer noted that for July 5, Omar had no hotel, and for July 20, he had no insurance.
 A simple alignment would have prevented this.

 Checklist: Ensure Your Application Is Flawless